Key Issues and Texts

 - R. Aída Hernández Castillo.
 (2018).
 Multiple Dialogues and Struggles for Justice.
 Political Genealogies of indigenous Women in Mexico, Guatemala, and Colombia.
 In Multiple InJustices: Indigenous Women, Law and Political Struggles in Latin America.
 University of Arizona Press.
 Chapter 2, pp 67-122.

 - Picq M. L. (2018) Sovereignties within.
 In Vernacular Sovereignties: Indigenous Women Challenging World Politics.
 Tucson: University of Arizona Press.
-Chapter 5, pp. 157-179.
-(IDiscover)
+Chapter 5, pp. 157-179. (soon on IDiscover)

 Seminar 5: Shamanism, mimesis and alterity: spaces of transformation and blurred identities in Latin American popular culture (Françoise Barbira-Freedman)